joanrm20/Learning/JS/design-patterns/README.md

 ## Main Goal

-The main of this repo is just to have an easy access to a set of design patterns examples.
+The main goal of this repo is just to have an easy access to a set of design patterns examples.
+Besides from that it will work to keep me improving my skills.

-For now it will have just basic examples taken from the book, but in order to help the community and myself, I'll try to keep adding new examples of how they can be use in a more complex scenario.
+For now it will have just basic examples taken from the book, but in order to help the community and myself, I'll try to keep adding new examples of how they can be use in a more complex scenarios.

-** Probably the project structure will have to change.
+** Probably the project structure will have to change. :)